kevingessner/luna/README.md

     - build with `make libgpiod`
 - `waveshare/`: C code based on Waveshare's RPi library at https://github.com/waveshare/IT8951-ePaper/tree/master/Raspberry
     - builds `bin/epd`, which displays a bitmap on the e-paper display
-    - build with `make waveshare` after building `bcm2835` at least once
+    - build with `make waveshare` after building `libgpiod` at least once
 - `loader/`: Python code that prepares the moon image for display and optionally displays it
     - produces `/var/tmp/luna/tmp-display.bmp` for display
     - hard-coded display size and location are here
     - requires a virtualenv that is built by `make loader`
-    - `images/`: library of images and ephemeris data from NASA
 - `systemd/`: systemd unit for running the loader
-    - installs a service named `luna`
+    - installs a service named `luna`, a timer `luna.timer` that triggers it, and `luna-config` service that allows setting up Luna over HTTP
     - see its logs with `sudo journalctl -eu luna`
-    - `make uninstall` to stop and remove the service
+    - `make uninstall` to stop and remove the services

 To produce the image `/var/tmp/luna/tmp-display.bmp` that will be displayed, run `./loader/main.py` (after running `make` at least once).